AshMcloud/Breathe-Project-One/README.md

 I think the addition of a gallary would be lovely, where users can submit there own art and photography and have it displayed with a comments section.

+I intend to make this website funnier, punnier and more satirical in the future!

 <h2>Resources I used in this project</h2>

 Main learning of code was gathered in a full stacks course by

 [Code Institute](https://codeinstitute.net/)

-I would like to give a massive thanks to [James Fidler](inkedIn: https://www.linkedin.com/in/james-fidler-a445318/) for advicing me with my code!
+I would like to give a massive thanks to [James Fidler](https://www.linkedin.com/in/james-fidler-a445318/) for advicing me with my code!

+I asked a bunch of friends and family to look over my website for feedback, special thanks too: Regan Harle, Charlie Verrall and my dad.

 Some code was leart from [W3Schools](https://www.w3schools.com/)